 The last thing you need is to put an offer forward of R1,000,000 ($100,000) on your dream house, only to come to the realization that you don’t have another R40,000 ($4,000) to take care of all these extra costs!

 Once these purchase costs are paid, as the new homeowner, you better not forget about the total cost of homeownership, as you now will face quite a few extra costs which you didn’t have as a tenant:

 - Municipal property rates: every few years, the municipal valuation of your property gets adjusted.
 Depending on your area, a certain multiplier is used in combination with your municipal valuation to arrive at your monthly rates bill.

-- If you own a property in an apartment complex or cluster, you’re very likely be paying levies as well.
+- If you own a property in an apartment complex or cluster, you will be paying levies as well.
 These pay for security guards, grounds maintenance, building/walls upkeep etc.

 - The monthly electricity, gas and water bills will be arriving at your doorstep as well.

 - Bills for the homeowner’s insurance (building), as well as household insurance (content), will also be payable.

 - And finally, one can’t forget the daily/weekly/monthly house repairs and maintenance (eg painting, plumbing, roof, pool etc).

 You can quickly see that a simple monthly bond payment isn’t your only cost owning a property!